zboxfs/zbox/README.md

   Argon2 password hashing and etc., empowered by [libsodium]
 - Support multiple storages, including memory, OS file system, RDBMS, Key-value object store and more
+- Files and directories are chunked into same-sized blocks to eliminate metadata leakage
 - Content-based data chunk deduplication and file-based deduplication
 - Data compression using [LZ4] in fast mode, optional
 - Data integrity is guaranteed by authenticated encryption primitives (AEAD